Rashid Anwar

 Rashid Mian Anwar (12 April 1910 - 1983) was an Indian freestyle sport wrestler who competed in the 1936 Summer Olympics.

 In 1936 he competed in the Freestyle welterweight tournament.
 At the 1934 Empire Games he won the bronze medal in the freestyle welterweight class.
-First Indian to win a medal at the British Empire Games/Commonwealth Games.
+He was the first Indian to win a medal at the British Empire Games/Commonwealth Games.
 He died at the age of 73 in Camden, Greater London.